Ashwagandha’s Benefits for Stress, Anxiety and Immunity

 Supplementing with ashwagandha may help maintain healthy blood sugar levels.
 In a test tube study, ashwagandha improved insulin sensitivity in muscle cells.
 It even dropped fasting blood sugar in diabetic patients.

 This helps in the context of stress because when your blood sugar is stable, you can focus on everything else you have to do.
 You don’t have to constantly interrupt your day to feed yourself, and you’re not distracted by tummy rumbling or midday sugar crashes.
-When you’re level, you do life better and you get less stressed about it.
+This is the same reason supplements like MCT oils are so impactful — they don’t cause a blood sugar spike like sugar or carbs, so you enjoy steady, stable energy.
+When you’re level, you do life better, and you get less stressed about it.

 Does ashwagandha help you lose weight?

 Ashwagandha helped with weight management in adults under chronic stress.
-If you’re going on this study alone, it’s hard to say whether it’s the stress reduction mechanism that helps with weight loss, or whether it’s ashwagandha’s effect on fat metabolism that does it.
+If you’re going on this study alone, it’s hard to say whether it’s the stress reduction mechanism that helps with weight loss or ashwagandha’s effect on fat metabolism.

 Obesity causes chronic inflammation that in turn activates a low-level stress response, leaving you weak and sick.
 Ashwagandha gives you an edge in getting to where you need to be.